cuibonobo/terra-incognita/README.md

 Split the repo into an `app` and `api` directory so that I can create different CI/CD behaviors for each sub-component.

 ---
 Publish the worker with GitHub Actions whenever there are changes to the `./api` subdirectory.
+Struggled a lot with this step because [existing actions don't support newer versions of Node](https://github.com/cloudflare/wrangler-action/pull/56).

-[2 hours]
+[3 hours]